tunagencSU/DSA-210-Term-Project/README.md

 | Train–Test gap | — | 0.068 (no overfitting) |
 | OOB R² (log-space) | — | 0.845 |

-The Test R² of 0.88 is above my 0.85 target.
-The Train–Test gap of 0.068 is well below the 0.10 threshold, and the OOB score backs up that the model is not overfit.
-The total prediction deviation across all of 2025 is +5.3%, so the model is slightly optimistic in aggregate but not systematically biased.
+Test R² is 0.88, which is above my target of 0.85.
+The train-test gap is 0.068, well under the 0.10 threshold I set, and the OOB score backs up the fact that the model isn't overfitting.
+Total prediction deviation over all of 2025 is +5.3%, so the model is slightly optimistic in total but not in a systematic way.

 ### Cross-validation results